What is the Aquatic Education Grant Program?

-The Aquatic Education Grant Program is designed to increase aquatic stewardship and sport fishing participation.
-Applicants must address the following criteria:
+The ODNR Division of Wildlife Aquatic Education Grant Program is designed to increase aquatic stewardship and sport fishing participation.
+Applicants should address the following criteria:

 - The project must include an opportunity for the participants to engage in an aquatic education learning experience.

-- The project must include a hands-on fishing opportunity.
+- Projects that include a hands-on fishing opportunity are preferred.

 - A final report must be submitted to the ODNR Division of Wildlife upon completion of the project.

 What are some suggested activities that are eligible for funding?

 - Aquarium and start-up equipment for Trout in the Classroom (T.I.C.) program

 NOTE: Activities involving competition are not eligible.
 Activities and events must have an educational value and include a hands-on experience.